-If you have time on your itinerary, I recommend camping on the scenic river so you can access the path from camp.
+If you have time on your itinerary, I recommend camping on the scenic river.
+You can access the path right from camp.
 There are 3 different national forest campgrounds to choose from on this stretch so you can access the Trail of Blue Ice:

 - Five Fingers Campground: A walk-in, tent only campsite, with no amenities

 - Black Bear Creek Campground: A tent or camper only campground (no RVS) with 13 sites, the usual national forest aminites, and no hookups

 - Williwaw Campground: A tent or RV campground suitable for most any size rig, 60 paved sites, usual amenities, and no hookups

 15 | Girdwood

 Finally, you absolutely cannot miss one of our favorite towns in Alaska, Girdwood!